rhiannonlynne/photometry_sample/README.md

 ---

-This photometry_reference directory contains:

-- 5 subdirectories containing a sample of reference SEDs, chosen to represent a range of different types of SEDs suitable for addresing various calibration questions.
-These four subdirectories are:
+This photometry_reference directory contains 5 subdirectories containing a sample of reference SEDs, chosen to represent a range of different types of SEDs suitable for addresing various calibration questions.
+These subdirectories are:
  - galaxies (composite galaxy SEDs from Andy Connolly)
  - photoZ_outliers (containing galaxy templates which are most likely to result in catastrophic failures in determining redshifts